-BEST SLEEPING BAGS FOR BACKPACKING IN 2019
+BEST SLEEPING BAGS FOR BACKPACKING IN 2020

 A good sleeping bag is one of the best investments you can make as an outdoor enthusiast.
 Packability, warmth, weight and versatility are all important factors to consider when buying the best sleeping bag for backpacking, and there’s a lot to choose from.
 From technology to new fabrics, a quick Google search might leave you with a dizzying amount of options, so we decided to do some of the work for you.
-We rated these sleeping bags some of the most popular on the market because they stood up to the standards of having a good balance of warmth, weight and versatility, along with price.
-If you want to learn more about these factors and how to evaluate sleeping bags, check out our blog post, “How to Choose a Sleeping Bag for Backpacking.”

 You might not expect to get your best night’s sleep while camping or backpacking, but these sleeping bags sure help you come close.